Letgo: History

 Launched in January 2015 by Alec Oxenford, former CEO of OLX, the app initially targeted the U.S. market, competing against eBay and Craigslist, the online marketplace leaders since the 1990s.

 In May 2016, the company merged with Wallapop, another mobile classifieds startup.
 Letgo remained the majority owner of the company and the brand remained Letgo.
 At the time, there were about 10 million monthly active users between the two apps, according to SurveyMonkey data published by TechCrunch.

 From its launch, the company did not charge for its services, earning no revenue, as part of its strategy to grow quickly.
 As of June 2018, the listing service remained free, but the app added a paid beta feature allowing users to place their sales item above organic search results.

 Three quarters of the first round investment of $100 million was slated for marketing.
 The ad agency Crispin Porter + Bogusky Miami created a television ad campaign for the app, directed by filmmaker Craig Gillespie.
 Each advertisement is premised on an extreme situation, such as a person dangling over a cliff who might plunge down because he's holding on to a bowling ball, where the sensible thing to do is to let go of the item.
 CP+B Miami also created a series of four ads allowing customers to incorporate images and descriptions of their items for sale directly into a satirical video ad, such as one featuring action film star Dolph Lundgren as a mercenary.

 The app launched in Canada in October 2016 and in Norway in November 2016.

 In September 2019, Naspers spun off its investments in Letgo into a separate company, Prosus.

-In March 2020, competitor OfferUp announced they would be acquiring Letgo.
-As of September 21, 2020, Letgo officially became a part of OfferUp.
+In March 2020, competitor OfferUp announced they would be acquiring Letgo, with the acquisition being official on September 21, 2020.

 Growth

 By September 2015, the company said its app had two million downloads and half a million product listings.
 Comscore said it was the second-fastest growing app in the U.S., in 2017.
 As of January 2018, the app had about 75 million downloads, compared to 30 million in August 2016.
 It had 200 million listings for secondhand goods and about three billion messages were exchanged between users.
 The company said it had monthly repeated visitors in the "tens of millions".
-In August 2018, the company reported the app had more than 100 million downloads and 400 million.
-Listings were up about 65% during the first eight months of 2018.
+In August 2018, the company reported the app had more than 100 million downloads and 400 million listings, up about 65% during the first eight months of 2018.